rundeck/rundeck/docs/en/developer/03-step-plugins.md

 * Boolean/boolean
 * Integer/integer, Long/long

-Annotations and their fields:
+When your plugin is executed, the fields will be set to the appropriate values based on their default value, scope, and any value set by the user in the workflow configuration.

+These annotation classes are used:

 * `com.dtolabs.rundeck.plugins.descriptions.PluginProperty` - Declares a class field as a plugin configuration property
+* `com.dtolabs.rundeck.plugins.descriptions.SelectValues` - Declares a String property to be a "Select" property, which defines a set of input values that can be chosen from a list

+Attributes:

+* `@PluginProperty`
     * `name` - the property identifier name
     * `title` - the property display name
     * `description` - descriptive text
     * `defaultValue` - default value
     * `required` - (boolean) whether the property is required to have an input value.
 Default: false.
     * `scope` (PropertyScope) the resolution scope for the property value
-* `com.dtolabs.rundeck.plugins.descriptions.SelectValues` - Declares a String property to be a "Select" property, which defines a set of input values that can be chosen from a list
+* `@SelectValues`
     * `values` (String[]) the set of values that can be chosen
     * `freeSelect` (boolean) whether the user can enter values not in the list.
 Default: false.